ruanmer/kraken-io-cli/README.md

 Kraken-IO Command-line interface.
 Using Kraken-IO API (<http://kraken.io/developers>).

-## Kraken-IO
+### What is Kraken-IO??

-Optimize your images with blazing speed! <http://kraken.io/>
+Kraken-IO is an image optimizer.
+Read more about it: <http://kraken.io/>